What is CHC Funding?

-For this reason, there is sadly inconsistency in decision-making and NHS Continuing Healthcare Funding has often been described as a “postcode lottery”.
-Some people who contact our Solicitors for help comment that their relative isn’t eligible for Continuing Healthcare Funding, but they’re aware of another person with very similar needs who is eligible.
+For this reason, there is sadly inconsistency in decision-making and CHC Funding has often been described as a “postcode lottery”.
+Some people who contact our Solicitors for help comment that their relative isn’t eligible for CHC Funding, but they’re aware of another person with very similar needs who is eligible.
 Others can’t understand why they aren’t eligible, when it feels like things couldn’t get much worse.

 There are also very complex procedural requirements for a Continuing Healthcare eligibility assessment to be robust.
 The Clinical Commissioning Group or CCG (the NHS body responsible for decisions on eligibility) may sometimes get things wrong.

-Many people who receive care have never heard about NHS Continuing Healthcare Funding and this might be because the NHS hasn’t undertaken an assessment at the right time, or because health and social care professionals don’t actively promote its existence.
+Many people who receive care have never heard about CHC Funding and this might be because the NHS hasn’t undertaken an assessment at the right time, or because health and social care professionals don’t actively promote its existence.

 How our Care Home Solicitors Can Help You